 Hi, I’m Madison Woods.
 I’m an artist with a passion for living close to and working intimately with nature.
-I’m available to give presentations on how I make my paints from the rocks, clay, and other natural things in the environment.
+I’m available to give presentations and workshops on how I make my art and paints from the rocks, clay, and other natural things in the environment.

 Email me to inquire about booking: ([email protected]).

 Keep an eye on the calendar at the top of this page to know where and when Wild Ozark will be throughout the year.
 It is interactive, so you can scroll through the months.